ariel-pettyjohn/javascript-challenges/README.md

 # javascript-challenges
-A collection of test-driven JavaScript challenges that I've compiled from across the web to keep myself sharp.
+A collection of test-driven JavaScript (and TypeScript!) challenges that I've compiled from across the web to keep myself sharp.